ayahdev/XAI-Image-Based-IDS/README.md

 # XAI-Image-Based-IDS

-This GitHub repository contains the code used in the research work titled: Towards understanding the behavior of image-based network intrusion detection systems.
+This repository contains the code used in the research work titled: Towards understanding the behavior of image-based network intrusion detection systems.

 Code explanation: